 7. Know the best time to send the InMail

 Anyone who has worked in email marketing knows that there are good times to send messages and terrible ones.
 This applies to InMail recruitment messages too.

-A good way to ensure that you’re sending messages at the right time is to measure your open and click rates through the LinkedIn ad platform.
+A good way to ensure that you’re sending messages at the right time is to measure your open and click rates through the LinkedIn ad platform (see picture below).
 Stagger your send times, and analyze which ones repeatedly show the best results.
 These will often be the “peak” times when people are opening their InMail messages.

 Historically, it’s been found that Sunday evenings and Tuesday mornings work well, because people are either gearing up or winding down from the dreaded Monday.
 Do some experimentation to see if this theory holds true for your industry.